 The Research Grant competition is open to all UK researcher at eligible institutions (UK HEIs, Research Council research institutes, hospitals, and other independent research organisations).
 Applicants must hold a PhD, DPhil or MD and be an established researcher with a record of securing research funding.
 It is expected that applicants will be in a permanent post, and will be leading their own group having made the transition to independence.

-The Medical Research Foundation is committed to making this application accessible to all by offering assistance where needed.
-Please do not hesitate to get in touch with the Research Team if you have any questions or concerns about the application or interview processes: email@example.com Tel: 0207 395 2416.
+Please get in touch with the Research Team if you have any questions about the application or eligibility criteria: email@example.com Tel: 0207 395 2314.

 Terms and Conditions of Award

 Awards funded through this competition will follow standard Medical Research Foundation terms and conditions.
 The terms and conditions detail the responsibilities of the Principal Investigator and the Lead Research Organisation.
 The Principal Investigator and the Lead Research Organisation are required to indicate their formal acceptance of the proposal, their acceptance of the terms and conditions of an award, and the approval of the salaries and resources sought in the application.